mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and bacteriological weapons, and geneered organisms for industrial and agricultural applications.
 Built upon the shell of a bankrupt Sylean corporation in 252 by Gustav Schunamann.
 Sharurshid Trade and speculation.
-Leading exporter of rare Terran wines and spirits.
+Leading exporter of rare [[Terra|Terran]] wines and spirits.
 Founded during Ziru Sirka era.
 Sternmetal Horizons, LIC Mining, manufacture of power-generation systems and food synthesis equipment.
 Founding date indeterminate.